 two-hour workshop at school site** for up to 25 teachers: $500

 Advanced registration and payment required by contacting Director of Education at firstname.lastname@example.org

 *Fees listed are negotiable with the Director of Education based upon quantity and frequency.

 **Additional fee may apply for sites over 45 miles from Amazeum.

-Professional development workshops are designed for adult only.
+Professional development workshops are designed for adults only.

-Are you asking yourself 'what is tinkering' or 'how do I start tinkering in my classroom'?
+Are you asking yourself 'what is tinkering' or 'how do I start hands-on learning in my classroom'?
 Then this is the workshop for you!
-Tinkering studios and makerspaces are growing in popularity among schools, museums, and libraries.
-But what is tinkering and making?
+High-quality, hands-on learning has become an increasingly essential part of schools through STEAM labs, makerspaces, and school-wide integration.
+But what is tinkering, making, STEAM and STEM?
 Does this approach to learning really belong in schools?
-If it does, then what are the best practices for implementing tinkering in a classroom setting?
-As the leading resource for student based tinkering in NWA, the Scott Family Amazeum will share insights and strategies including opportunities to sample tinkering experiences.
+If it does, then what are the best practices for implementing it in a classroom setting?
+As the leading resource for student-based STEAM learning in NWA, the Scott Family Amazeum will share insights and strategies including opportunities to sample experiences.

 Skill Swaps are workshops where you can learn new tinkering skills and build upon the skills that you already have while experimenting first hand with ideas and materials.
 The Amazeum will lead an exchange of making/tinkering based skills and hands-on activities in order to develop your own tinkering and implementation with your students.
 A variety of Skill Swaps are available- descriptions are below.

 |This Skill Swap will focus on the creative tool called Makey Makey.
 We'll explore how you can start inventing with a Makey Makey out of the box and how you and your students can take it further by combining it with Scratch to experiment with basic programming.
 Join us as we investigate this simple tool for incorporating technology into the classroom that has endless creative possibilities!